-- Conduct research to advance knowledge of effective strategies to promote data literacy (e.g., Building Insights Through Observation, Building Students’ Data Literacy through Co-design of Curriculum by Math and Art Teachers, and Streams of Data)
+- Conduct research to advance knowledge of effective strategies to promote data literacy (e.g., Building Insights Through Observation, Streams of Data)

-- Convene innovators and thought leaders to help shape ODI’s work (e.g., Building Global Interest in Data Literacy: A Dialogue and Expanding Access to Data Science Careers panel series)
+- Convene innovators and thought leaders to help shape ODI’s work (e.g., Building Global Interest in Data Literacy: A Dialogue: Workshop Report) and Expanding Access to Data Science Careers panel series)